F1nn/Footsie/README.md

 ## Why?

 I originally built Footsie for a pottery / ceramics wheel I made for my wife.
-The commercially available foot pedals I tried were not quite right: low-speed control was poor, the pedal travel was not used effectively, and the response did not feel natural.
+The commercially available foot pedals I tried were not quite right: low-speed control was poor, the pedal travel was not used effectively and the response did not feel natural.

 Footsie exists to solve that problem.